-

 Call Info: (on Member Home page - log in; or apply to log in after we confirm membership)

-When meetings are held at the ATSC, remember that it is a secure building, so have your PIV card and check in with the guard at the front entrance, then come on through to our conference room.
+When meetings are held at a secure office location (such as the TSC), remember that it is a secure building, so have your PIV card and check in with the guard at the front entrance, then come on through to our conference room.

 What: All AFGE members are encouraged to attend and participate in our meetings, and to bring any topics to the floor for discussion with your Local officers.